ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/AQM.rst

       USE_USER_STAGED_EXTRN_FILES: true
       EXTRN_MDL_SOURCE_BASEDIR_LBCS: /path/to/data

-On Hera, users can find :term:`ICs/LBCs` at ``/scratch2/NCEPDEV/naqfc/RRFS_CMAQ/GFS_DATA/gfs.20230217/{hh}/atmos``.
+On Level 1 systems, users can find :term:`ICs/LBCs` in the usual :ref:`input data locations <Data>` under ``FV3GFS/netcdf/2023021700`` and ``FV3GFS/netcdf/2023021706``.

 ..
-COMMENT: Get data locations!!!
-Add data to the SRW NODD bucket.
+COMMENT: Add data to the SRW NODD bucket.
+Is it on NOAA Cloud?
-   Users can find the data required for the community experiment in the `NOAA Global Forecast System Data Bucket <https://registry.opendata.aws/noaa-gfs-bdp-pds/>`__. --> bucket is empty.
+   Users can find the data required for the community experiment in the `UFS SRW App Data Bucket <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#input_model_data/FV3GFS/>`__.

 Users may also wish to change :term:`cron`-related parameters in ``config.yaml``.
 In the ``config.aqm.community.yaml`` file, which was copied into ``config.yaml``, cron is used for automatic submission and resubmission of the workflow: